fltuna/MapChooserSharp/docs/en/configuration/PLUGIN_CONFIG.md

 # How many extends allowed if map is not in map config.
 FallbackMaxExtends = 3

+# How many times allowed to extend a map using !ext command
+FallbackMaxExtCommandUses = 1

 # How long to extend when map is extended in time left/ round time based game?
 FallbackExtendTimePerExtends = 15